-(2) Delivery.
-The court reporter, or person designated to produce the transcript, shall electronically deliver the completed transcript to the parties, including the district attorney and Attorney General of North Carolina in criminal cases, as ordered, within the time provided by this rule, unless an extension of time has been granted under Rule 7(b)(1) or Rule 27(c).
-The court reporter or transcriptionist shall certify to the clerk of the trial tribunal that the transcript has been so delivered.
+- (2)Delivery.
+The court reporter, or person designated to produce the transcript, shall electronically deliver the completed transcript to the parties, including the district attorney and Attorney General of North Carolina in criminal cases, as ordered. within the time provided by this rule, unless an extension of time has been granted under Rule 7(b)(1) or Rule 27(c).
+The court reporter or transcriptionist shall certify to the clerk of the trial tribunal that the transcript has been so delivered and shall send a copy of such certification to the appellate court to which the appeal is taken.
 The appellant shall promptly notify the court reporter when the record on appeal has been filed.
-Once the court reporter, or person designated to produce the transcript, has been notified by the appellant that the record on appeal has been filed with the appellate court to which the appeal has been taken, the court reporter must electronically file the transcript with that court using the docket number assigned by that court.

-(3) Neutral Transcriptionist.
+Once the court reporter, or person designated to produce the transcript, has been notified by the appellant that the record on appeal has been filed with the appellate court to which the appeal has been taken, the court reporter must electronically file the transcript with that court using the docket number assigned by that court. - (3) Neutral Transcriptionist.
 The neutral person designated to produce the transcript shall not be a relative or employee or attorney or counsel of any of the parties, or a relative or employee of such attorney or counsel, or be financially interested in the action unless the parties agree otherwise by stipulation.

 287 N.C.
 671; 295 N.C.
-741; 368 N.C.
-1067; 324 N.C.
+741; 92 N.C.
+App.
+761; 324 N.C.
 585; 324 N.C.
 613; 327 N.C.
 671; 347 N.C.
 679; 350 N.C.
 857; 354 N.C.
 598; 354 N.C.
 609; 356 N.C.
 701; 361 N.C.
 732; 363 N.C.
-901; 369 N.C.
-763; 369 N.C.
-955.
+901.